Contact: Julie Keckstein, firstname.lastname@example.org

 The purpose of the 12-member council is to advise and assist the Pastor in matters of importance to the parish, provide strategic planning and foster communication and coordination among parish organizations.
 Members are elected each spring by parishioners and serve three-year terms.
 The council meets monthly, usually on the third Thursday of the month.
 Meetings are open to all members of the parish.
 All council members are required to complete the Protecting God's Children training program.

-To contact any member of Parish Council, please send an email to firstname.lastname@example.org.
+To contact any member of the Parish Council, please send an email to firstname.lastname@example.org.

 Stewardship is the humble acknowledgment that everything we have, our time, our talents and all our worldly treasures, come from God.
 Christian stewardship calls upon each of us to: nurture our relationship with God through prayer (time), put our faith into action through our service (talent), and to share our gifts with others by giving (treasure).
 The Stewardship Committee strives to assist our parishioners in being good stewards of the many blessings God has bestowed upon us.